qscaiboa/smartphone_project/README.md

 get data from
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-unzip zip file and  read txt file to finish all following rwqirement:
+unzip zip file and  read txt file to finish all following requirement:

 1. Merges the training and the test sets to create one data set. final dataset name : all_data_with_ID